-Trump, Barr to expand anti-crime surge to several U.S. cities
+Trump, Barr to expand anti-crime surge to several US cities

 Chicago Mayor Lori Lightfoot later said she and other local officials had spoken with federal authorities and come to an understanding.

-“I’ve been very clear that we welcome actual partnership,” Lightfoot said Tuesday after speaking with federal officials.
+“I’ve been very clear that we welcome actual partnership,” the Democratic mayor said Tuesday after speaking with federal officials.
 “But we do not welcome dictatorship.
 We do not welcome authoritarianism, and we do not welcome unconstitutional arrest and detainment of our residents.
 That is something I will not tolerate.”

+In New Mexico, meanwhile, Democratic elected officials were cautioning Trump against any possible plans to send federal agents to the state, with U.S. Sen. Martin Heinrich calling on Bernalillo County Sheriff Manny Gonzales, who will be at the White House on Wednesday, to resign.

+“Instead of collaborating with the Albuquerque Police Department, the Sheriff is inviting the President’s stormtroopers into Albuquerque,” the Democratic senator said in a statement.

 In Kansas City, the top federal prosecutor said any agents involved in an operation to reduce violent crime in the area will be clearly identifiable when making arrests, unlike what has been seen in Portland.